MagicStar7213/matrix-codec/matrices/README.md

 # Matrices

-Matrix Utils is a set of Python scripts that allows you to calculate the product of two matrices, the adjugate/conjugate matrix, the determinant and encode a message using matrices.
+Matrix utils allow you to calculate the product of two matrices, the adjugate/conjugate matrix, the determinant and encode a message using matrices.

 ## Usage
 The encoding function only allows uppercase letters and spaces for now.